StrongholdBot/stronghold.kasekorp.com/src/index.md

 This documentation covers:

-Features: the capabilities of the bot
+- Features: the capabilities of the bot

-Configuration: settings and options
+- Configuration: settings and options

-Commands: reference documentation for commands
+- Commands: reference documentation for commands

-Troubleshooting: solutions to common issues
+- Troubleshooting: solutions to common issues

-## Why use Stronghold?
+## Why Use Stronghold?

 - Secure

 - Modular

 - Easy setup and usage

 - Flexible use cases (not limited to just faction servers!)

-## Still in development
+## Still In Development

 The bot is continuously being developed.
 Also, some parts of this documentation are still being written.

 If you don’t find what you’re looking for, check back soon (or [contact us](mailto:{{ site.email }})).